repetere/periodicjs/README.md

 		* Content Types are collections of additional attributes that can be added to Entities and Attributes.
 		* Content Types can be used to create "podcasts", "images", "slideshows", "listicles", "videos" and more by adding additional properties to items, collections, assets, tags and categories.

+### Themes
+Themes contain views and routes and are installed by uploading to the `content/themes` directory.

+Installing/Switching themes
+Changing themes can be done through the admin extension interface or manually in your application environment configuration json files.

 ### Extensions